 If the responsible person has gained financial benefit and if removal of financial benefit is the main outcome that we want to achieve, we will normally consider serving a VMP or a referral to COPFS for consideration of prosecution.
-These enforcement actions are most effective at removing financial benefit.
+These are the enforcement actions which are most effective at removing financial benefit.
 Enforcement undertakings are another possible enforcement measure that might be effective in these circumstances.